 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 Teaching quality is excellent - it isn't text book oriented and it always encourages you to develop your understanding on a topic by reading journals and research articles.Savitri Pandey

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-Throughout the course you will have a personal tutor who will provide academic and pastoral advice throughout your course.
+Throughout the course you will have a personal tutor, who will provide academic and pastoral advice.
 When you undertake your individual project, you will be allocated a supervisor within your area of interest.
-The taught modules will take place in the Autumn and Spring Terms.
-During your break between these two terms, you should expect to be working on open assessments and preparing for any closed assessments.
+The taught modules will take place in the first half of the course.
+You should expect to be working on open assessments during vacation periods.

-Work on your individual project will start at the beginning of April, and you will receive regular one-to-one supervision throughout the Summer Term.
-You will continue to work on your individual project over the Summer term and the vacation, and there will be continuing supervision and research-group meetings to discuss your project.
-You will finish the course when you hand in your dissertation for your project in September.
+Work on your individual project will start around the beginning of April, and you will receive regular one-to-one supervisions throughout your project.
+You will continue to work on your individual project over the summer, and there will be continuing supervision and research-group meetings to discuss your project.
+You will finish the course when you hand in your dissertation and paper for your project in September.

-Due to the intensive nature of the course, you will need to be in York throughout term time and over the summer while you undertake your dissertation.
+Due to the intensive nature of the course, you will need to be in York throughout both semesters and over the summer while you undertake your individual project.